WVURAIL/dspira-lessons/_posts/2020-07-24-AcquiringHornTelescope.md

 ### 1. Assemble a complete system

-   - the horn & antenna can assembly – see Building a Horn Telescope link
+   - the horn & antenna can assembly – details provided [here](https://drive.google.com/file/d/1_IDQfJlaPI43cPWumYKiKivhqwiIh7C3/view?usp=sharing)

+      * the horn

       * the antenna can

       * the antenna probe

       * the antenna feedthrough

+      * the horn stand

    - a low noise amplifier (LNA)
        All of these will work.
 The DSPIRA LNA is the most stable and long lasting.